NIT-Administrative-Systems/AS-CloudDocs/security/sso-approaches.md

 ## Azure ActiveDirectory
 Azure ActiveDirectory (Azure AD) is Microsoft's cloud identity solution.
 Cyberinfrastructure's Collaboration Services have replicated all of our identities to Azure AD, it can be used in a similar fashion to OpenAM.

-As an added bonus, authenticating to Azure AD yields an access token that can call other Azure APIs.
+As an added bonus, authenticating to Azure AD yields an access token that can call the [Microsoft Graph API](https://docs.microsoft.com/en-us/graph/use-the-api).
 This can be used to load the user's profile picture & detailed contact information.
 If additional scopes are set up and the user consents, it can be used to integrate with their Outlook calendar or other O365 services.

 ### Applications via OpenID Connect
 To use Azure AD's OpenID authentication, your application must be served via HTTPS, with an exception given for `localhost`.